larsrh/website/topics/crdt/05-tombstones.md

 Alice and Bob compare their two maps.
 If either of them has any key that's lacking in the other's map, it just gets added unchanged (we don't have that in our example scenario).
 If they have a common key but disagree on its value, they have to merge the value.
-This is where thing get important: _`true` has priority over `false`_.
+This is where things get important: _`true` has priority over `false`_.
 In other words: _the partial ordering for boolean is defined in a way that `false` ≤ `true`_ (as you would expect in JavaScript).

 {% include float_picture.html src="topics/crdt/payoff.jpg" text="Abstracting would pay off?
 Unbelievable!" %}

 This also implies that when updating the map, it is only allowed to transition a `false` to a `true` (as you would expect from the semantics of a 2P-Set).
 This guarantees that an element of the 2P-Set can never come back from the dead.
-Adding a new key is always allowed, although the concrete implementation would probably want to make sure that you can't directly add a `true` element, since that would be kinda pointless (not harmful though, just pointless: why would you want to delete an element that has never existed?).
+Adding a new key is always allowed, although the concrete implementation would probably want to make sure that you can't directly add a `true` element since that would be kinda pointless (not harmful though, just pointless: why would you want to delete an element that has never existed?).

 But the key takeaway is that even deletion fits neatly into our lattice-partial-ordering framework.
 That's a relief, right?